 UK Sailmakers' Lazy Cradle is a combination of a sail cover and lazy jacks.
 You simply lower the halyard letting the sail settle between the lazy jacks into the cover.
-Once the sail is completely lowered, zip the cover over the top of the sail.
+Once the sail is completely lowered, zip the cover closed.
 The system is perfect for short-handed crews.

 Since the cover catches the sail as it comes down, the helmsman won't get blinded by drapes of sailcloth while entering a harbor or narrow channel.
 No longer will you have to search for the sail cover or battle with the cover in a breeze.
 Just drop and zip.
 In moments your mainsail is neatly put away and protected from the sun.